Fort Capuzzo

-The Frontier Wire and a series of forts including Fort Capuzzo, were used to stop the Senussi from moving freely across the border.
+The Frontier Wire and a line of forts including Fort Capuzzo were used to stop the Senussi from moving freely across the border.
 The fort had four crenellated walls enclosing a yard.
 Living quarters had been built around the edges and provided the base for border guards and Italian army armoured car patrols.
 A track ran south from the fort, just west of the frontier wire and the border, to Sidi Omar, Fort Maddalena and Giarabub.
-The fort changed hands several times during the Western Desert Campaign (1940–1943) of the Second World War.
+The fort changed hands several times during the Western Desert campaign (1940–1943) of the Second World War.